LucasJi/Jade/README.md

 Before installing Jade, ensure you have the following:

 1. [Obsidian](https://obsidian.md/) installed on your device.
-2. The [Obsidian2Jade](https://github.com/LucasJi/Obsidian2Jade) plugin installed in Obsidian to facilitate note publish.
+2. The [Jade Publisher](https://github.com/LucasJi/jade-publisher) plugin installed in Obsidian to facilitate note publish.

 ### Manual Installation